What is the Mediterranean diet

 Mediterranean diet: weekly prep and how to cook

 If you are a busy person, you can enjoy the Mediterranean diet easily.
 The key is prepping, and batch cooking.
-Especially when it comes to legumes it is better to use dried beans and pulses, soak them for at least 12 to 24h (some even more) and then cook them in a pressure cooker.
+Especially when it comes to legumes it is better to use dried beans and pulses.
+Soak them for at least 12 to 24h (some even more) and then cook them in a pressure cooker.

 The soaking starts a fermentation and germination process that helps cook the beans faster and reduces the undigestible compounds that are usually the culprit for bloat and gas problems.
 If you want to go a step further, you can soak the beans for 24h then drain and put on to a strainer covered with a damp cloth for another 12h.
 This will start the germination process and you will be able to see small sprouts coming out the beans.
 This process boosts the nutritional values of the beans and make them even more digestible.